 Traveling to an exotic, far-off destination gives many travelers a reason to celebrate.
-We travel to celebrate our birthdays, special milestones (shout-out to all the high school and college graduates in the Class of 2013!), or they want to have an amazing backdrop for a special event, such an engagement or even holiday photos!
+We travel to celebrate our birthdays, special milestones, or they want to have an amazing backdrop for a special event, such an engagement or even holiday photos!

 Contiki traveler Ngoc L. (featured in Contiki's new Americas brochure, pictured left) decided to enhance her Berlin & Prague + Vienna tour with Contiki by adding a special photo session on her tour - she recently got engaged and wanted Prague as her backdrop.